 Do the reasons for me seeking this make a difference within the filing timeframe?

 If I plan on moving soon, can I still file an annulment where I live, or will that affect the proceedings?

-If you live in Miami and you are seeking an annulment, contact S.G.
-Morrow & Associates, P.A.
-They have years of experience dealing with such cases.
+If you live in Florida and you are seeking divorce attorney, contact The Law Office Of Gustavo E Frances PA They have years of experience dealing with such cases.
 You want to hire the best in the business when handling such a delicate matter.
 They will do everything in their power to make sure your proceedings go as smoothly as possible.
 Don’t leave your case in the hands of amateurs.
-Go with a winning team – S.G.
-Morrow & Associates, P.A.
+Go with a winning team – The Law Office Of Gustavo E Frances PA